 - Expectations for the project

-7. Strong company culture is the way:
+7. Strong company culture is the way

 Developing a strong company culture entails employing the right people, developing healthy communication, and infusing the culture throughout the organization.
-But establishing a culture known for its energy requires more effort when with a remote team than developing one in an office.
+But establishing a culture known for its energy requires more effort with a remote team than developing one in an office.

 Without any effort on the part of the manager or owner, a company's culture can be shaped.
 At the same time, it's the opposite in the case of remote teams.
-It will help if you come with proper planning in order to create a strong corporate culture with remote support that reflects your organization's values.
-It all starts at the top, with the owner's or manager's interactions with employees.
+It will help if you come up with proper planning in order to create a strong corporate culture with remote support that reflects your organization's values.
+It starts at the top, with the owner's or manager's interactions with employees.

 In case you want an open-communication culture, then your remote workers must be capable of speaking with everyone, even if it's your CEO, through a virtual policy.
-On the other hand, if you desire to have a fun company culture, you must schedule fun get-together parties, gift certificates, or arrange a virtual movie night.
+On the other hand, if you desire a fun company culture, you must schedule fun get-together parties, gift certificates, or a virtual movie night.